 Besides being the right thing to do, diversity is good business.

-I can’t say exactly how diversity and inclusion have impacted our bottom line, because there is no before and after measurement.
-But I can say that we’ve been here for 13 years.
-We now have offices in San Francisco, Vancouver and NYC — and each year we’ve grown our revenue, services and clients.
+I can’t say exactly how diversity and inclusion have impacted our bottom line because there is no before-and-after measurement.
+But I can say that we’ve been here for twenty years.
+We now have offices in San Francisco, Vancouver, and NYC — and each year we’ve grown our revenue, services, and clients.

 Just make it happen

-At BSTRO, diversity is more than a mandate or problem to be fixed — it’s part of our DNA, and something we’re proud of.
-Diversity and inclusion are a core tenet we use to support our goal of always trying to build a stronger, more interesting, more innovative and strategic company.
+At BSTRO, diversity is more than a mandate or problem to be fixed — it’s part of our DNA, which brings me tremendous pride.
+Diversity and inclusion are core tenets we use to support our goal of always trying to build a stronger, more interesting, more innovative, and strategic company.
 I am forever grateful that so many fabulously talented people, from so many different places, have chosen to spend a portion of their careers at BSTRO.
 We are better, I am better, because of you.